mozilla/uniffi-rs/docs/manual/src/udl/errors.md

 It is often the case that a function does not return `T` in Rust but `Result<T, E>` to reflect that it is fallible.
 For uniffi to expose this error, your error type (`E`) must be an `enum` and implement `std::error::Error` ([thiserror](https://crates.io/crates/thiserror) works!).

-Here's how you would write a Rust failible function and how you'd expose it in IDL:
+Here's how you would write a Rust failible function and how you'd expose it in UDL:

 ```rust
 #[derive(Debug, thiserror::Error)]